PrasannaPulakurthi/SPM/readme.md

 ### **Training**

 VISDA-C experiments are done for `train` to `validation` adaptation.
 Before the adaptation, we should have the source model.
-You may train the source model with script `scripts/train_VISDA-C_source.sh` as shown below.
+You may train the source model with the script `scripts/train_VISDA-C_source.sh` as shown below.
 The pre-trained source models for seed 2022 can be [downloaded from here](https://drive.google.com/drive/folders/1i_orPbG753tJ220oLLKi4hAgSudBCLOC?usp=sharing).

 After obtaining the source models, put them under `${SRC_MODEL_DIR}` and run `scripts/train_VISDA-C_target.sh` to execute the adaptation.